 Next is the Georgian style of moulding:

 This style is relatively simple, with few curves and little detail.
-It is one of the most popular choices because it suits any room in a home, adapting easily to the style of a room that it is applied to.
+It is one of the most popular choices because it suits any room in a home, adapting easily to the style of the room that it is applied.
 The sizes vary though as this style of moulding is available in 5 1/4”, 7” and 12”.

 Next up is the Tuscan style: